Click Galena or the temperature for extended weather informaton.

 Vintage and heirloom plants are central to the theme.
 Generations old cultivars of Rose of Sharons and Hydrangeas as well as newly planted varieties of Dayliles and Irises are exuberant partners from Spring to Fall.

-Danny Dinatale's recent addition of the newly planted orchards should provide fruit for generations to come.
+Newly planted orchards provide springtime scented floral blooms and fruit for generations to come.